 When you marry you inherit a second set of opinions into your life, into your decisions.
 You’re no longer free to make decisions without input – even decisions about yourself.

 My question is, how much of this is healthy?
 Where is the line between molding yourself to fit the other person and not giving a flip what they think?
 I don’t think either extreme equals a happy or healthy partnership.
 How much do you tailor your appearance for your spouse’s preferences?

 Several months back I quit wearing makeup.
 I did this of my own accord, without a real soapbox or principle.
 My husband has always sworn that he thinks women are prettier without makeup and I’m sure that factored into my decision somewhere though it wasn’t the catalyst.

 Well, recently I decided the no makeup phase was over and lobbed on a bit of mascara.
 It made me feel pretty and so I told the husband that I was going to start wearing it again.
-He wasn’t happy about it, insisting that he doesn’t think it’s pretty.
-I was disappointed.
-After all, I barely wear any (just mascara) and it had been making me feel a tiny bit better about myself all day.
+He seemed kind of disappointed, reminding me that he likes me without it makeup.
+His disappointment disappointed me.
+And around we go.
+Lol.